Offline viewing of RapidAuthor plugin-free publications

 Plugin-free RapidAuthor publications (parts catalogs, maintenance manuals, work instructions) can be viewed online or offline.

-RapidAuthor Viewer was designed for viewing the plugin-free RapidAuthor publications stored locally on the user’s computer.
+RapidAuthor Viewer was designed for viewing the plugin-free RapidAuthor publications stored on local or network drive.

 RapidAuthor Viewer is included in the RapidAuthor installation package (starting from v.
-13.1) and can be downloaded from the Cortona3D website: https://www.cortona3d.com/downloadrapidauthorviewer
+13.1) and can be downloaded from the Cortona3D website.

 There are several ways to solve this issue: